masrab/masrab.github.io/_posts/2015-01-03-nutrition.md

 ![center](/../images/2015-01-03-nutrition/unnamed-chunk-10-1.png)

 One way to visualize the clustering results is using a [dendogram](http://en.wikipedia.org/wiki/Dendrogram) (we can also use graphs as we will see next).
 The height of the dendogram is the distance (dissimilarity) between samples or joined clusters.
-By default, the `dist()` function in R uses a Euclidean distance measure which get dominated by the variables with highest variance.
+By default, the `dist()` function in R uses a Euclidean distance measure which gets dominated by the variables with highest variance.
 To deal with this, we need to standardize our data prior to calculating the dissimilarity matrix.
 Intuitively, each row of the standardized data will contain numbers between 0 and 1 that capture the contribution of each ingredient to a given cuisine.

 {% highlight r %}